syedzaidi-magento/BusinessCart-B2C/README.md

 - **Admin Dashboard**:
   ![Admin Dashboard](public/Dashboard.png)

-*Note: The screenshots actual images may not updated in this repository.*
+*Note: The screenshots in this repository may not be up-to-date.*

 ## Roadmap
 - **Short-term**: